Huachao/vscode-restclient/README.md

 ```

 ### SSL Client Certificates
 We support `PFX`, `PKCS12`, and `PEM` certificates.
 Before using your certificates, you need to set the certificates paths(absolute/relative to workspace/relative to current http file) in the setting file for expected host name(port is optional).
-For eachhost, you can specify the key `cert`, `key`, `pfx` and `passphrase`.
+For each host, you can specify the key `cert`, `key`, `pfx` and `passphrase`.
 - `cert`: Path of public x509 certificate
 - `key`: Path of private key
 - `pfx`: Path of PKCS #12 or PFX certificate